slackmoehrle/programmers-guide/chapters/I.md

 cocos deploy -s c:\MyCompany\MyGame -p win32 -m release
 ```

-You can also specify an optional parameter `-q` for __quiet__.
-This lessens the
+You can also specify an optional parameter __-q__ for __quiet__.
+This reduces the
-output that is outputted to the console.
+output that is logged to the console.
 Taking an example from above:
 ```
 cocos deploy -q -s ~/MyCompany/MyGame -p ios -m release
 ```

-You can run `cocos deploy --help` to see all available options broken down by platform.
+You can run __cocos deploy --help__ to see all available options broken down by
+platform.